-- A Forecast BMO (for future trading intervals) and a Final BMO (for the next trading interval) will be developed on an ongoing basis throughout each day.
-The Forecast BMO will be based on current Balancing Submissions Pricing will be based on the Final BMO for each trading interval. - The BMO for each trading interval will be created by inserting Facility Balancing submission quantities (IPP or Verve Stand Alone facilities) into the Verve Portfolio Supply Curve (PSC) in price order.
-Ramp Rate Limits will also be identified in the BMO. - Unscheduled / intermittent generation will be included in the BMO based on respective Balancing price submissions and forecast Facility quantities.
-Inclusion in the Final BMO will be based on their Balancing price submissions and the prevailing capability, which will be available for dispatch by System Management. - Currently the market rules treat intermittent load as a non-dispatchable load (other than the fact it is not required to pay its proportion of IRCR associated with the temperature dependant part of the capacity procured).
-As such, the demand associated with an Intermittent Load would be eligible to participate in Balancing in the same way as any other non-dispatchable load (all be it with greater flexibility). - The BMO will not incorporate curtailable, dispatchable and interruptible loads.
-These load types should be excluded from the initial implementation of the Balancing market.
+- A Market BMO and a Real TimeFinal BMO (RTBMO)-will be developed.
+The Market BMO will be based on submissions made prior to a defined period before trading the relevant interval (e.g. Facility gate closure).
+At that time, the Market BMO will become the RTBMOFinal BMO.
+The RTBMOFinal BMO will continue to be updated as circumstances change and submissions need to be updated (for example, due to a Facility failure) and will be used by System Management for dispatch.
+Pricing will be based on the final Real TimeFinal BMO for each trading interval. - The BMO for each trading interval will be created by inserting Facility Balancing submission quantities (IPP or Verve standalone facilities) into the Verve Portfolio Supply Curve (Portfolio Supply CurvePSC) in price order.
+For Facility offers/ bids, maximum Facility ramp up and down rates will also be identified in the BMO. - Unscheduled / intermittent generation will be included in the BMO based on respective Balancing price submissions and forecast Facility quantities.
+Inclusion in the RTBMOFinal BMO will be based on their Balancing price submissions and the prevailing capability, which will be available for dispatch by System Management. - Currently the market rules treat intermittent load as a non-dispatchable load (other than the fact it is not required to pay its proportion of IRCR associated with the temperature dependant part of the capacity procured).
+As such, the demand associated with an Intermittent Load would be eligible to participate in Balancing in the same way as any other non-dispatchable load (all be it with greater flexibility). - The BMO/RTBMOFinal BMO may also will not incorporate curtailable, dispatchable and interruptible loads. so that they can be dispatched downwards in accordance with Balancing price submissions.
+These load types should be excluded from the initial implementation of the Balancing market, as the integration of the various load types would require significant rule changes and complexity. - Offers or bids with identical prices will be identified/linked in the BMO/ RTBMOFinal BMO and subject to tie break rules.
+Their treatment in forecasting and dispatch is discussed later. - Note that it will not be practical to identify Verve liquids facilities specifically within the BMO/RTBMOFinal BMO unless Verve submits them for Balancing on a Facility basis.